Classifying exact categories via Wakamatsu tilting: Exact categories with enough projectives and injectives

 It remains to prove that $\P(\EE)$ is a preresolving-precoresolving subcategory of $\XXX_\WW$.
 Since $\P(\EE) \subset \mod\PP$ and $\XXX_\WW \subset \mod\PP$ are extension-closed subcategories, it follows that $\P(\EE)$ is closed under extensions in $\XXX_\WW$.
 By Proposition \ref{xxww}(4)(5), projective (resp. injective) objects in $\XXX_\WW$ are precisely objects in $\proj\PP$ (resp. $\add\WW$).
 Thus $\add \P(\EE)$ contains both projective and injective objects in $\XXX_\WW$.
 Moreover the images of projective and injective resolutions in $\EE$ under $\P:\EE \to \XXX_\WW$ yield desired conflations in Definition \ref{defpreresol}(c).
 Thus $\P(\EE)$ is preresolving-precoresolving in $\XXX_\WW$.

 If $\EE$ is idempotent complete, then $\P(\EE)$ is closed under summands in $\mod\PP$, which implies that $\P(\EE)$ is resolving and coresolving in $\XXX_\WW$ by Lemma \ref{resol}.
 Conversely, suppose that $\P(\EE)$ is resolving or coresolving in $\XXX_\WW$.
-Since $\mod\PP$ is idempotent complete and $\XXX_\WW$ is closed under summands, $\P(\EE)$ is clearly idempotent complete, hence so is $\EE$. \end{proof} We point out that this theorem was already shown in \cite[Theorem 4.2]{chen} in the case of Frobenius categories.
+Since $\mod\PP$ is idempotent complete and $\XXX_\WW$ is closed under summands, $\P(\EE)$ is clearly idempotent complete, hence so is $\EE$. \end{proof} Note that in the case of Frobenius categories, Theorem \ref{pe} was shown in \cite[Theorem 4.2]{chen}

 Conversely, any preresolving-precoresolving subcategories of $\XXX_\WW$ clearly have enough projectives and injectives.
 Hence one obtains the following classification of exact categories with enough projectives and injectives.
 First we modify the notion of the $\CC$-equivalence defined in Definition \ref{cequiv}. \begin{definition} Suppose that $\EE$ and $\EE'$ are skeletally small exact categories with enough projectives and injectives.
 Assume that $\PP(\EE)$ and $\PP(\EE')$ are Morita equivalent to $\CC$ via equivalences $F: \proj\CC \equi \proj\PP(\EE)$ and $F': \proj\CC \equi \proj\PP(\EE')$, and that $\II(\EE)$ and $\II(\EE')$ are Morita equivalent to $\WW$ via equivalences $H: \proj\WW \equi \proj\II(\EE)$ and $H': \proj\WW \equi \proj\II(\EE')$ We say that pairs $(\EE,F,H)$ and $(\EE',F',H')$ are \emph{$(\CC,\WW)$-equivalent} if there exists an exact equivalence $G:\EE \equi \EE'$ which makes the following diagrams commute up to natural isomorphism